vcj/drums/index.md

 The abstract I submitted to the conference has some langauge about invisible maps.
 That's more or less accurate, but I really just started particular project because I couldn’t go to the studio where I take drum lessons and practice during pre-vaccine days of the pandemic, and I wanted to still make things with music even though I wasn’t really able to make music.
 This talk...you aren’t going to understand music in a different way or whatever.
 I just like to take information and make it do things it isn’t designed to do.
 And music information is a fun for for this, because it can go in so many different ways.

 ### What's out there

+Obviously the first thing to do is see what already exists.
 ---

 ### Category Name 2